ZSRSSC/ZS-VIDAT/README.md

 ```
 $ pip install -r requirements.txt
 ```
 Furthermore, we use [Weights & Biases](https://wandb.ai/site) (W&B) to do experiments.
-However, in this training code, we set the wandb mode "disabled" for the sake of user-friendly.
+However, in this training code, we set the wandb mode="disabled" for the sake of user-friendly.
 Just install wandb:
 ```
 $ pip install wandb
 ```